TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 26/Isaiah 26.6.md

 ---

-The foot shall tread it down; even the feet of the poor, and the steps of the needy.
+The foot shall tread it down; Even the feet of the poor, and the steps of the needy."